 All exercises are not really meditation.
 All these are alternatives to meditation because it is a very difficult task for the common man to calm his mind completely or stop many thoughts coming into his mind.

 In meditation, nothing or any person is imagined, but peace is felt physically, mentally, emotionally and spiritually.
-If you can slow down the thoughts coming in your mind through Thoughtless Awareness then it will benefit you immensely.
+If you can slow down the thoughts coming into your mind through Thoughtless Awareness then it will benefit you immensely.

 When you take a look at the various explanations and articles on meditation, they often ask for a few moments to sit quietly or ponder.
 In fact, meditation is much more than that.
 It is such a feeling of deep peace that occurs when the mind is calm purely.